MicroOptimization/cdx_issue_tracker/README.md

 ## Technologies
 I'm thinking of doing this with flask, html, css (might try bootstrap, but I think it's nice to learn some more css).
-I haven't decided what database to use yet, but probably not sqlite again.
-Maybe Postgres or Mongo.
+We're gonna use postgres for this.
 I'm also trying to decide whether or not I should host this on my personal domain (jackiezhen.com) or to buy a more generic domain for it (codiacstech.com)

 After this, I think I'll learn Node and React lol.